The Ecodesign Directive

 BACS cover a wide range of heterogeneous products for which the significant energy saving potential is due to their interaction with other products/systems.
 The preparatory study for the 2016-2019 Ecodesign working plan identified that the main energy savings for BACS are not achieved in reducing the standalone energy consumption of the BACS themselves, but are driven by the coordination of several controlled products with BACS e.g. preventing heating and cooling in the same zone at the same time.

-The primary aim of the scoping study is to define the product scope, to identify the focus areas & direction to take for the subsequent preparatory study and ultimately determine and draft out policy options in light with the Ecodesign Directive.
+The primary aim of the scoping study was to define the product scope, to identify the focus areas & direction to take for the subsequent preparatory study and ultimately determine and draft out policy options in light with the Ecodesign Directive.
 Therefore the initial scope of this study will include the following:

 - define the product group(s) and system boundaries with options for scoping a full preparatory study;